 There are more than 120 species of silverfish in the Order Zygentoma, as well as several other related orders of insects that also share the name or bugs sometimes mistaken for one.
 Here are some of the most common silverfish out there.

 See Also: 11 Types of Swimming Pool Pugs

 #1 – Common Silverfish (Lepisma saccharinum)

 When you think of silverfish (at least in the US), this is probably the species that comes to mind.
 They’re up to an inch long and have silvery scales that can leave behind metallic streaks if the bug is squished.

-They’re able to handle colder weather than most of the other critters that share their name and require higher humidity to thrive.
+They’re able to handle colder temperatures than most of the other critters that share their name, but require higher humidity to thrive.
 This is why you’re most often going to find them in bathrooms, basements, and kitchens.

 As with many common household pests, the common silverfish loves sugars and starches.
 However, they’re also able to consume cellulose, meaning a large portion of your home is edible.
 This includes books, carpets, clothing, dandruff and shed skin, glue, hair, paper products, plaster, and even wallpaper.

 As long as they have access to water, a common silverfish can survive up to a year without food.